 Show me videos can be extremely helpful for learners, especially in this age of digital media.
 You can create and post help resources online with a variety of free software.

 You can capture your screen, a photo to annotate and explain, or create a video of the steps that students need to follow.
-Below is an image of a screen capture using the resource Jing.
+Below is an image of a screen capture.

 a.
 Screencastomatic is a web based tool and works on both Windows and Apple computers.
 The free version allows you to record up to a 15 minute video, publish to YouTube and save as a video file.
 The pro version which has a fee has additional features such as editing tools, draw and zoom and the ability to publish also to Google Drive, Vimeo and Dropbox.
-Click here to learn how to use Screencastomatic.
+Use these tutorials to learn how to use Screencastomatic.

 2. Choose the tool above that works best for you. (you may also use another resource if you wish)